Vancouver Internet

 Can I get Novus or FibreStream in a detached house?

-Usually no. Novus and FibreStream/Beanfield are mainly building-based fibre options.
+Usually no. Novus and FibreStream or Beanfield are mainly building fibre options.
 Detached homes, townhomes, laneway homes, and basement suites should usually start with TELUS PureFibre, then Rogers and resellers.

 What is the cheapest internet in Vancouver?

 The cheapest good option depends on address, speed, and fees.
-Budget shoppers should compare TekSavvy, oxio, Lightspeed, Can-Com, NetJOI, and entry-level Rogers or TELUS offers.
-Compare the final monthly price after taxes, modem/router fees, install fees, promo expiry, and contract terms.
+Budget shoppers should compare TekSavvy, oxio, Lightspeed, Can Com, NetJOI, and entry level Rogers or TELUS offers.
+Compare the final monthly price after taxes, modem and router fees, install fees, promo expiry, and contract terms.

 Is Starlink worth it in Vancouver?

 Usually not if your home can get strong fibre or cable.
-Starlink is more useful for rural-edge, island, seasonal, acreage, or hard-to-wire properties where wired service is weak or unavailable.
-Check wired options first.
+Starlink is more useful for island, seasonal, acreage, or hard to wire properties where wired service is weak or unavailable.

 Why is my Vancouver internet slow if I pay for a fast plan?

-The problem may be Wi-Fi coverage, router placement, an old modem or gateway, overloaded devices, poor signal in one room, building wiring, or provider congestion.
-Before switching, run a wired speed test and read our guide to why your internet is slow.
+The problem may be WiFi coverage, router placement, an old modem or gateway, overloaded devices, poor signal in one room, building wiring, or provider congestion.
+Before switching, run a wired speed test.

 Are UBC, the University Endowment Lands, and Tsawwassen First Nation part of Vancouver?